yapaxi/AssignmentApp/Answers to technical questions.md

 - access to cloud metrics (assuming we are using cloud)

 process:
-- ask how does the reporting person knows that there is a performance problem - evidence (unless it is automatic perf. alert, which makes it easier)
+- ask how does the reporting person know that there is a performance problem - evidence (unless it is automatic perf. alert, which makes it easier)
 - quick check for global error count in logging system (or metrics), if anything stands out
 - see if there are noticable physical problems on cloud level (cpu, memory, free space issues, resource usage limits, throttling, request count, drop in response time); if there are, are they new or old? were there any restarts, scale ups or scale outs recently
 - were there deployments recently